ska-telescope/developer.skatelescope.org/src/policies/incident-management.rst

 Incident Response
 #################

 * Tackle the immediate problem/s i.e. restore service whether it is fixing the failing system or enacting the recovery/fail over plan.
-Preserve the evidence of any system components involved in order to support the Postmortem.
+Preserve the evidence of any system components involved in order to support the Post Incident Review.

 * Apply separation of responsibilities and actions - having clearly defined roles and responsibilities during an Incident limits the chances of confusion as to who is doing what and frees the Ops lead (the technical or expert lead) up to concentrate on creating and delivering the solution for resolving the Incident issues.